Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: EXPERIMENT SETUP

 The laser source is a frequency-doubled semiconductor laser at 580 nm (TA-SHG, Toptica).
-To meet the requirements of narrow line-width in the optical memory experiments, the laser is locked to a Fabry-Perot cavity to achieve a linewidth of approximately 0.1 kHz.
-We use the acousto-optic modulators (AOMs) and an arbitrary waveform generator (AWG) to modulate and control the laser beam.
-As shown in Fig.~\ref{setup}, the AOM1 and AOM2 are used to modulate input mode and preparation \& control mode, respectively.
-The sample is assembled on a cryostat (Montana Instruments) that can provide an environment of low vibration and a base temperature of approximately 3.2 K. Besides, an electronically controlled three-axis stage is installed on the cryostat and its accuracy is on the order of 10 nm, which makes it convenient to couple the laser beam into waveguides.
+The laser is locked to a stabilized Fabry-Perot (FP) cavity using the Pound-Drever-Hall technique \cite{black2001introduction}.
+The FP cavity is constructed from ultra-low expansion glasses and has a linewidth of 50 kHz.
+The locked laser has a linewidth of the order of 0.1 kHz.
+We use the AOMs and an arbitrary waveform generator to modulate and control the laser beam.
+As shown in Fig.~\ref{setup}, AOM1 and AOM2 are used to modulate the input mode and preparation and control mode, respectively.
+The sample is assembled on a cryostat (Montana Instruments) that can provide an environment of low vibration and a base temperature of approximately 3.2 K. Besides, a piezo-actuated three-axis stage is installed on the cryostat and its accuracy is of the order of 10 nm, which makes it convenient to couple the laser beam into the waveguides.

-\section{result}
+\section{RESULT}